giuprinzi/ADM_HW5_GROUP7/README.md

 # **Content of the repository**
-*main.ipynb:*  Nnotebook file where you can find all the answers to the hoemwork requests, with relatiev explanations
+*main.ipynb:*  Notebook file where you can find all the answers to the hoemwork requests, with relatiev explanations